Euphredes/Euphredes/README.txt

 Warden, you will not be surprised.
 That makes you, Game Warden, fit for words from Fleet by me, Nick Morris.

-           Proverb

-A Hip-Hop proverb: too many planters, not enough seedlings.

            Wu